Freedom of movement is our guiding principle

 Solving Slouching And Shoulder Pain

 With a flat keyboard close to your body, while you are able to sit upright, the large angle that forearms approach the keyboard result in wrists being angled outward (ulnar deviation) in a highly uncomfortable position.
-To relieve this awkward position, the keyboard is often pushed further away from the body and toward the back of the desk.
-While this does gives your forearms and wrists a slightly more aligned angle, this comes at the expense of your back and shoulders shoulching in an effort to reach they keyboard.
+To relieve this awkward position, the keyboard is often pushed further away from the body and toward the back of the desk your back and shoulders slouch in an effort to reach they keyboard.

-The Zergo Freedom is split to allow typing at shoulder width to give you a correct posture.
-If you prefer the keyboard to be closer to your body while sitting upright, the Freedom is rotated inward to comfortably align with your forearms.
+The Zergo Freedom is split to allow typing at a healthy width to give you a correct posture.

 A flat keyboard close to your body allows you to sit upright, but is uncomfortable and unhealthy for your wrists.